Chriz97/IT-Infrastructure/README.md

 ### 📁 Administration
 - General administrative scripts for Linux systems.
-- Includes utilities such as NFS service toggling and system-level helper scripts.
+- Includes utilities such as Tuned Configuration Management and system-level helper scripts.

 ---